mongodb/specifications/source/connection-string/connection-string-spec.rst

 ------
 Scheme
 ------
-The scheme mongodb represents that this is a connection string for a MongoClient.
+The scheme ``mongodb`` represents that this is a connection string for a MongoClient.

+Other schemes are also possible and are introduced through additional specifications.
+These additional schemes build on top of the connection string as documented in this specification.

+For example the ``mongodb+srv`` specification, introduced with `Initial DNS Seedlist Discovery`_, obtains information from DNS in addition to just the connection string.

+.. _`Initial DNS Seedlist Discovery`: ../initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 -------------------
 Userinfo (optional)